fritzy/Dulcimer/README.md

 ### Model Definitions

 Every root property of a model definition is a field name with an object value defining types, restrictions, and processing for a model field.
 In it's simplest form, a field definition can just be an empty object, and then you can assign anything to that field.
-If a field isn't mentioned in the defition, it won't be saved or loaded.
+If a field isn't mentioned in the definition, it won't be saved or loaded.

 <a name="getModel"></a>
 ### Referring to Other Models